omkarfadtare965/CodeChef/README.md

 - __New product:__ When launching a new product that hasn’t been offered before, a common pattern is to direct a small portion of traffic to the model, and then gradually increase it as confidence grows.
 This reduces the risk of impacting a large number of users with an untested system.
 - For example, a company releases a new recommendation system.
 Initially, only 5% of users got recommendations from the new system.
 As the system proves reliable, traffic is gradually increased until all users are served by it.
 - __Automate or Assist manual tasks:__ This pattern is useful when replacing or supporting a manual process with an algorithm.
 For example, if factory workers inspect smartphones for scratches, and you want to use machine learning to assist or replace human inspectors.
-  - __Shadow deployment:__ The machine learning algorithm "shadows" the human worker by running in parallel but doesn’t make any actual decisions.
+  - __A) Shadow deployment:__ The machine learning algorithm "shadows" the human worker by running in parallel but doesn’t make any actual decisions.
 The output from the algorithm is compared with the human’s decisions to evaluate its performance.
   - For example, a factory inspector and an algorithm both check for scratches on phones, but only the human inspector's decision matters at first.
 Over time, the algorithm's performance is analyzed before it’s allowed to make real decisions.
-  - __Canary deployment:__ Once confident, you can let the algorithm start making decisions with a small percentage of traffic (e.g., 5%).
+  - __B) Canary deployment:__ Once confident, you can let the algorithm start making decisions with a small percentage of traffic (e.g., 5%).
 This way, mistakes will only impact a small part of the system.
-As the model performs well, the traffic can be gradually increased.
+As the model performs well, the traffic is then gradually increased.
   - For example, the algorithm starts inspecting only 5% of phones.
 If it performs well, this is increased to 50%, and eventually, all phones are inspected by the algorithm.
 - __Replacing a previous machine learning system:__ When replacing an older machine learning system with a newer one, it’s common to gradually direct traffic to the new system while monitoring its performance.
-  - __Blue-Green deployment:__ This involves running two versions of a system: an old version (Blue) and a new version (Green).
+  - __C) Blue-Green deployment:__ This involves running two versions of a system: an old version (Blue) and a new version (Green).
 At deployment, traffic is switched entirely from Blue to Green.
 If there’s an issue with the new system, you can quickly revert traffic back to the Blue version, ensuring minimal disruption.

 __Monitoring deployed machine learning systems:__
 - The most common way to monitor a machine learning (ML) system is by using a dashboard that tracks its performance over time.
 Depending on your application, the dashboard may monitor different metrics, such as server load, non-null outputs (where the ML system fails to return an output), and missing input values (which can indicate that something in the input data has changed).